Tai-Rocha/tainaweb_en/content/talk/_index.md

 # for list-sidebar layout
 sidebar:
-  title: Talks that Last
+  title: Selected Talks
   description: |
-    This is a list for your talks, workshops, or other events with a time, date, and place.
+    This is a list of selected talks, workshops, or other events with a time, date, and place.
     Even this sidebar offers a ton of customizations.